tommysullivan/ts-injector/lib/test-portal/readme.md

     - Rewrite the Installation / Configuration tab of the test plan into Gherkin and use Sheets Integration above.
     - Link google docs to the tests

-## For Tomorrow's Standup, what would I like to have as my status update?
+## For Thursday's Standup, what would I like to have as my status update?

 - Can navigate to a URL and see a list of test results with the current pass/fail and summary
 - Can view a given result